sweetboymusik/QAP-4-Files-EB/README.md

-QAP 4 - ELLIOTT BUTT (README)
+# QAP 4 - Elliott Butt

 All files for QAP 4 worked on by me have been uploaded to this repository.
-They are separated into their own folders (Project 1 + 2, Project 5, etc).
+They are separated into their own respective folders.

 Note that the Project 1 + 2 folder also has the .venv folder with matplotlib preinstalled.